rivrwind/grass-journal/content/who.md

 ... is fond of [writing](/posts), [walking](https://outdoorproject.com/users/hudson-gardner), [coding](https://github.com/rivrwind/), and [reading](https://www.goodreads.com/user/show/5249361-hudson-gardner).

 As of March 2019 he is working on his first full-length
-book of writing — A Body of Water
+book of writing — A Body of Water.

 He also enjoys the sacred act of doing nothing.